BetonQuest/BetonQuest/documentation/Developer-Documentation/Contributing-Guidelines.md

 # Contributing Guidelines

-The BetonQuest organisation recommends IntelliJ as the preferred IDE.
+The BetonQuest organisation recommends <a href="https://www.jetbrains.com/idea/" target="_blank">IntelliJ Community Edition</a> as the preferred IDE.
 This makes it possible to ship a complete project setup that ensures a consistent code quality and style.
 The project has been setup using maven and will build immediately on your device without any extra work (like manually adding dependencies).